 - Temporarily store damaged or discarded items outside the home or building until insurance claims can be processed.

-- Plan and implement remediation activities like, if needed, establish containment and protection for workers and occupants.
+- Plan and implement remediation procedures like, if needed, establish containment and protection for workers and occupants.
 Eliminate or limit water or moisture sources.
 Decontaminate or remove damaged materials, as appropriate.
 Dry any wet materials, if possible.
 Call ServiceMaster by Wright immediately for assistance.

-- When assessing or remediating mold contamination to a house, homeowners or clean-up personnel might decide to repair or clean household items damaged or contaminated by flood waters.
+- When assessing or remediating mold contamination to a house, homeowners or clean-up personnel might decide to repair or clean household items damaged or contaminated by floodwaters.
 As with clothing and other textiles, make sure the water being used is safe.
 Use only water that is properly disinfected or that the authorities have stated is safe.
 Call ServiceMaster by Wright for assistance on all these times.

 - Ensure that the HVAC system is shut down before any remedial activities.

 - Ensure that laundry is washed in safe water.
 Use only water that is properly disinfected or that the authorities have stated is safe.
 Take the appropriate steps to make sure that the use of gas or electric appliances is safe.
 Call ServiceMaster by Wright to inspect and ensure the property is safe from electric or other hazards.

 Small issues or large, complex problems might require professionals to do the cleaning job like ServiceMaster by Wright.
 For circumstances that fall between those extremes, some combination of occupant action and professional intervention will be appropriate.
 In general, no single discipline brings together all the required knowledge for successful assessment and remediation.